Wicked

 Challenges

 One challenge was how to create recognition without directly showing the main character.
 The campaign needed to feel unmistakably connected to Wicked while still mysterious.
-Another challenge was designing artwork that could adapt across formats, from posters to digital streaming interfaces, without losing impact.
+Another challenge was designing artwork that could adapt across formats, without losing impact.

 Solutions

 The final direction leaned on minimalism and symbolism.
 Teaser posters highlighted iconic objects set against dramatic, atmospheric backdrops.
 Early sketches tested different visual cues, and later variations emphasized mood and spectacle.
-This approach gave the campaign flexibility for both print and digital platforms.
+This approach gave the campaign flexibility for out-of-home advertising.

 Title Treatment & Key Art